 - Know each other’s love languages and get creative in how you can love them well in light of their specific love language.
 Here are some great ideas >> 52 Ways To Bless Your Spouse

 - Communicate your expectations for birthdays, Valentine’s Day, Anniversaries, and holidays.

 - Don’t expect to receive love in the same way you give love.
 Love without expecting return.

 - This Valentine’s Day, love your spouse how THEY need/want to be loved.
-If your not sure how to do that, take the Love Language test.
+If you’re not sure how to do that, take the Love Language test.